Andy Nägelein

 Andreas Hannes Ling Fung Nägelein (聶凌峰 (聂凌峰, nip^{4} ling^{6} fung^{1}); born 5 October 1981), commonly known as Andy Nägelein, is a former professional footballer.
 Nägelein began his career in Germany and he left to Cyprus and China in short term.
 His usual position was defensive midfielder, but he could also be utilized as a centre-back or a full back.
 Born in Hong Kong and raised in Germany, he made nine appearances for the Hong Kong national team.

 Early life

-Nägelein was born on 5 October 1981 in Hong Kong, his father, a German working in Hong Kong, and his mother, a Hongkongese.
+Nägelein was born on 5 October 1981 in Hong Kong, his father, a German working in Hong Kong, and his mother, a Hongkonger.
 He has a sister, who was also born in Hong Kong.
 When he was a year old, his family went back to Nuremberg, Germany.

 At the age of five, Nägelein started playing football for a local club and he scored 170 goals in the league, so Nägelein switched to 1.
 FC Nürnberg and stayed for nine years.
 He played as a striker as a young player, but he plays as a midfielder.
 This is because his coach told him that "offense can win a game, but defense wins championship".
 After the Nuremberg era, he switched to different German clubs and he started his professional career in age 19.